20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 The final threshold is where most people do not give themselves permission to arrive.
 The recognition that what shame has been guarding is not a liability.
 It is capacity.

-In Part 2, I described ceremony experiences involving intensely erotic visions mixed with death, creation, and destruction simultaneously.
-My guide suggested that what I was experiencing was creative energy attempting to move through me, distorted by years of shame blocking it.
-When the dam breaks, the water does not come out clean.
-It comes out with everything trapped behind it.
-But what came through became generative.
-The life force, freed from shame, moved toward creation in the broadest sense.
+In Part 2, I described how the life force, freed from years of shame, moved toward creation in the broadest sense.
 That shift, from the energy spent in suppression to the energy moving toward something alive, is what this threshold asks.

 I watch it happen in person after person.
 The perfectionist who discovers her relentless drive was protecting a profound capacity for excellence that shame had never let breathe.
 The man whose rage, once met in ceremony, became the energy behind the most meaningful work of his life.
-The woman who had numbed for years and, after her first ceremony, wept for hours, not from sadness but from the shock of feeling anything after so long.
-In Part 1 I wrote about Galway Kinnell's line: sometimes it is necessary to reteach a thing its loveliness.
-This is that threshold.
+The woman who had numbed herself for years and, after her first ceremony, wept for hours, not from sadness but from the shock of feeling anything after so long.
+This is the threshold Kinnell was pointing at in Part 1.
+This is that reteaching.

 A client I will call P. arrived having spent thirty years managing what he described as a problem with anger.
 After a ceremony in which the anger moved through him fully, held in a safe container, he came out changed.
 Not because the anger had disappeared.
 Because it had been met.
 In the months that followed he started a nonprofit and his capacity for tenderness with his children visibly increased.
 The anger had not gone away.
 It had become directive rather than suppressed.
 Richard Tedeschi and Lawrence Calhoun's post-traumatic growth research documents exactly this: growth does not come from trauma itself but from the struggle to integrate it.
 The wound, met with acceptance, stops being a wound and starts being information.
-The life force shame was guarding, finally unguarded, moves toward the particular unrepeatable expression of aliveness that only you carry.
+What shame was guarding all along was not darkness.
+It was energy.
+And when that energy is finally released from the work of suppression, it moves toward creativity, toward purpose, toward the particular expression of aliveness that belongs to no one else but you.

 What Ceremony Can and Cannot Do